 Respiratory: respiratory disorder, dyspnea, pleural effusion, asthma, cough increased, lung edema

 Urogenital System: dysuria, kidney failure, vaginal moniliasis, urinary incontinence

 Adverse Laboratory Changes

-Renal: increased creatinine and increased BUN
+Renal: increased creatinine and increased blood urea nitrogen (BUN)

 Urinalysis: presence of red blood cells

 Complicated Skin and Skin Structure Infections

 In a study of complicated skin and skin structure infections, the adverse reactions were similar to those listed above.
 The most common adverse events occurring in greater than 5% of the patients were: headache (7.8%), nausea (7.8%), constipation (7.0%), diarrhea (7.0%), anemia (5.5%), and pain (5.1%).
 Adverse events with an incidence of greater than 1%, and not listed above, include: pharyngitis, accidental injury, gastrointestinal disorder, hypoglycemia, peripheral vascular disorder, and pneumonia.

 Patients with Renal Impairment: